 Want to start growing Texas native plants in your yard but not sure where to start?
 Look no farther!
 Not only are these 15 Texas native plants beautiful, they are easy to grow and can typically be found at a local nursery.

-Once you’re ready to get planting, I hope you’ll join me for my Native Backyard Challenge starting May 1st.
-It is a free four-week email course to learn about natives with the ultimate goal of having you incorporate two native plants in your yard.
+Once you’re ready to get planting, I hope you’ll join me for my Native Backyard Challenge.
+It is a free email course to learn about natives with the ultimate goal of having you incorporate two native plants in your yard.
 Sign up here and get all the details at the end of this post!

 These plants work particularly well in South Central Texas – I live in San Antonio.
 Download the printable plant list at the end of this post for each plant’s TX growing range.